njanetos/narchiver-processor/combined_market/agora.md

-# Documentation for dataset vendors.db
+# Documentation for dataset combined_market/agora

 Combined, cross-referenced data for the Agora marketplace.
 This should be the final stop of Agora data, before it goes on to be combined with other markets.